Introduction to plant & animal CELL STRUCTURE

 cells, with important differences from plant cells.

-Animal cells do not have (i) a rigid cell wall, (ii) a
+Animal cells, unlike plant cells, do not have (i) a rigid cell wall, (ii) a

 permanent vacuole and (iii) chloroplasts.